-For some people like me, it's always oyster season, but for most people, the arrival of warm weather means oyster time has arrived.
+For some people, like me, it's always oyster season... but for most people, the arrival of warm weather means oyster time has arrived.
 There's nothing like sitting at an oceanside restaurant on a warm summer day and having some fresh oysters (with perhaps a few adult beverages too!).
 There are many popular toppings to put on oysters like lemon, horseradish, or a cocktail sauce.
 Among chili-heads, the best topping for oysters is of course ...
 Hot Sauce!
-Here a few different types of Hot Sauces that pair really well with oysters.
+Here are a few different types of craft hot sauces that pair really well with oysters.

 Serrano or Jalapeno Lime Hot Sauce- Serrano and Jalapeno peppers are mild peppers, similar in heat to the cayenne pepper.
 Both these peppers are Mexican peppers that can be easily substituted for one another.
 Compared to most other chili peppers, the Jalapeno and Serrano pepper have a sweeter profile that mixes really well with lime.
 The lime's bitter and acidic taste compliments the pepper and vinegar to make a sweet medium heat hot sauce with a hint of lime.
 Lime and lemon compliment seafood by adding an element of flavor to the seafood without too much heat and flavor.